 Divorce Mediation in South Carolina: How to Stay Out of the Courtroom

 In a Divorce Mediation in South Carolina, an independent third party called a mediator will try to help the parties resolve the contested divorce issues.
 Mediation is an informal and confidential process in which both sides try to resolve as many issues as possible prior to going to trial.
 The mediator is not a judge and cannot make a decision on any of the contested issues.
-Any settlement is voluntary and in the absence of a settlement, the parties do not lose any of their rights.
+Any settlement is voluntary, and in the absence of a settlement, the parties do not lose any of their rights.

 Is Divorce Mediation in South Carolina Mandatory?

 Almost all counties in South Carolina now require mediation in Family Court cases.
-While you cannot be forced to settle your case and all settlements are voluntary if they occur during mediation, you are required to participate in the mediation in good faith with resolution of the case as your goal.
+While you cannot be forced to settle your case and all settlements are voluntary if they occur during mediation, you are required to participate in the mediation in good faith with the resolution of the case as your goal.
 While there is debate about whether a party is required to mediate for a specified amount of time, the general consensus is that most mediations should last at least four hours before the mediator declares an impasse and informs the court that the case did not resolve at mediation.
 Each party is typically equally responsible for the cost of the mediator.

 How Does Mediation Work?